Java Programming Course for Kids

 - Looping through arrays

-- Student marks analyzer
+- Final mini project ideas:- Student marks analyzer

 - Name sorter